Invoder/ProjectileVR/README.md

 This Project is developed in Unity Game Engine.

 <b>Features</b>
 The project is a basic shooting the target virtual reality game.
-Game is built with primitve shapes only.
+Game is built with primitive shapes only.